~alva/passphrase

 #Background

 I was using Bitwarden's passphrase generator, which is good, except it only uses English words, and is also very slow.
 So I made this one.
-It's pretty fast (over 6000 times faster than bw generate -p,) and you can use any wordlist.
+It's pretty fast and you can use any wordlist, or standard input.
 An English wordlist is included, and is the default.

 #Building